Softube Abbey Road Brilliance Pack – Secret Spice

 DSP requirements are negligible, measuring around 4% on our system with all three devices inserted.
 With any modern spec computer, you’re not even going to notice these guys running.

 Abbey Road Brilliance Pack is a deceptively complex and flexible top-end EQ set.

 The top-end clarity with each of the units is stunning, working together is pure magic.
 To use three separate devices as one is an unusual workflow, especially if you’re used to an all-in-one channel strip plugin, but once you get your bearings you’ll be reluctant to go back to the confinements of a channel EQ.

-I do like the GUI design, but I feel its time for a 2018 update to something scalable.
-The $199 USD price tag is a little steep for a12-year-old VST effect, but I haven’t heard anything that comes even close so far.
+I do like the GUI design, but I feel it’s time for a 2018 update to something scalable.
+The $199 USD price tag is steep for a 12-year-old VST effect, but I haven’t heard anything that comes even close so far.
 Considering the role it can play in your studio, this could almost be a required purchase.

-The top-end frequency range can be overlooked for more focus on the low end punch these days, but its the most important area for defining clarity and width of a track.
+The top-end frequency range can be overlooked for more focus on the low-end punch these days, but it’s the most important area for defining the clarity and width of a track.
 This is a very specific product that will be a godsend for productions centring around vocal and acoustic instruments, but the subtleties possibly lost a little on more energetic music like hip-hop, metal and EDM.
-It is, however, one of the most characteristic EQ’s we’ve tested here, and on the right occasion, that magic spice that will transform your production.
+It is, however, one of the most characteristic EQs we’ve tested here, and on the right occasion, that magic spice that will transform your production.

 Download the 14-day trial demo and give this a good test, I think you will be impressed as well.

 For more information and pricing, check the Softube website here www.softube.com

 Like the review?
 Shout us a cup of coffee!